Yuichiro Tamaki

-Yuichiro Tamaki (玉木 雄一郎, Tamaki Yūichirō) is a Japanese politician and the leader of the Democratic Party for the People (DPFP).
+Yuichiro Tamaki (玉木 雄一郎, Tamaki Yūichirō) is a Japanese politician and the leader of the Democratic Party For the People (DPFP).
 He is a member of the House of Representatives, and a former leader of Kibō no Tō.
 Before joining Kibō, Tamaki was a member of the Democratic Party.

 Early life and government career

 Tamaki was born in Sangawa, a small rural town in Kagawa Prefecture.
 His parents are engaged in agriculture.

 After graduating from the Faculty of Law, University of Tokyo, he joined the Ministry of Finance in 1993.
-With government sponsorship, he obtained an MPA from the John F. Kennedy School of Government in 1997, and thereafter served on secondments to the Ministry of Foreign Affairs (where he covered Jordan and Libya), Financial Services Agency, Osaka Regional Tax Office, and Cabinet Office.
+With government sponsorship, he obtained an MPA from the John F. Kennedy School of Government in 1997, and thereafter served on secondments to the Ministry of Foreign Affairs (where he covered Jordan and Libya), the Financial Services Agency, Osaka Regional Tax Office, and the Cabinet Office.
 In the latter role, he worked closely with LDP Cabinet ministers Nobuteru Ishihara, Kazuyoshi Kaneko, and Seiichiro Murakami on administrative reform efforts.

 Political career

 Tamaki resigned from government service in 2005 to run in the 2005 general election after both the Liberal Democratic Party and Democratic Party of Japan approached him to run.
 He chose to run as a DPJ candidate despite having recently worked in incumbent LDP Prime Minister Junichiro Koizumi's Cabinet Office.
-He lost in this race, and spent the next four years living with his extended family in the countryside.
+He lost in this race and spent the next four years living with his extended family in the countryside.

-In his second electoral attempt in the 2009 election, he won a seat representing the Kagawa 2nd district, and the DPJ took over the reins of government from the LDP.
-Tamaki held this seat in the 2012 election, after which he was appointed Deputy Secretary-General of the DPJ, and held this seat again in the 2014 election.
+In his second electoral attempt in the 2009 general election, he won a seat representing the Kagawa 2nd district, and the DPJ took over the reins of government from the LDP.
+Tamaki held this seat in the 2012 general election, after which he was appointed Deputy Secretary-General of the DPJ, and held this seat again in the 2014 general election.

-Tamaki was elected as the leader of Kibō no Tō in November 2017.
-In May 2018, Tamaki led a majority of Kibō members to merge with the Democratic Party, forming the DPFP.
+Tamaki was elected as co-leader of the Kibō no Tō party on 10 November 2017, alongside Yuriko Koike.
+He had been the front-runner for the role, with The Japan Times reporting that some members of the party even wanted him to replace Koike as the party's leader.
+Koike resigned as party leader four days later, making Tamaki the party's sole leader.
+In May 2018, Tamaki led a majority of Kibō members to merge with the Democratic Party (which Tamaki had previously been a member of), forming the Democratic Party For the People.
 Tamaki became the co-leader of the new party, along with DP leader Kohei Otsuka.
 He would then win a 3-year term as sole party leader in September 2018.

 In 2019, Tamaki publicly proposed a meeting with Prime Minister Shinzo Abe to discuss constitutional reform, as well as a debate in the Diet on constitutional revision.